Amazon's $100 Billion AI Drive: A Transformative Bet on the Future

 Paul Grieselhuber

-This month, Rafe Uddin published an in-depth piece in the Financial Times on Amazon’s staggering $100 billion AI investment plan, raising questions about how this spending compares to its Big Tech rivals and what it signals about the evolving AI race.
-While Alphabet and Microsoft have committed $75 billion and $80 billion, respectively, Amazon has decided to go even bigger—despite recent industry tremors caused by China’s DeepSeek.
+This month, Rafe Uddin published an in-depth piece in the Financial Times on Amazon's staggering $100 billion AI investment plan, questioning how this spending stacks up against Big Tech rivals and the implications for the evolving AI landscape.
+While Alphabet and Microsoft have committed $75 billion and $80 billion, respectively, Amazon has opted to significantly raise the stakes, despite industry tremors triggered by China's DeepSeek.

 References